Vilhjalmur Stefansson: Loss of the Karluk and rescue of survivors

 Stefansson organized and directed the Canadian Arctic Expedition, 1913–1916 to explore the regions west of Parry Archipelago for the Government of Canada.
 Three ships, the Karluk, the Mary Sachs, and the Alaska were employed.

 Stefansson left the main ship, the Karluk, when it became marooned in the ice in August/September 1913.
 Stefansson's explanation was that he and five other expedition members left to go hunting to provide fresh meat for the crew.
 However, William Laird McKinley and others who were left on the ship suspected Stefansson left deliberately, anticipating that the ship would be carried off by moving ice, as indeed happened.
 The ship, with Captain Robert Bartlett of Newfoundland and 24 other expedition members aboard, drifted westward with the ice and was eventually crushed.
 It sank on January 11, 1914.
 Four of the survivors made their way to Herald Island but eventually died there, possibly from carbon monoxide poisoning, before they could be rescued.
 Four others, including Alistair Mackay who had been part of the Nimrod Expedition (British Antarctic Expedition, 1907–09), led by Sir Ernest Shackleton, tried reaching Wrangel Island on their own but perished.
 The remaining members of the expedition, under command of Captain Bartlett, made their way to Wrangel Island where three of them died.
 Bartlett and the Inuk hunter Kataktovik made their way across sea ice to Siberia to get help.
 The remaining survivors were picked up by the King & Winge, an American fishing schooner and the USRC Bear, a cutter of the United States Revenue Cutter Service in September 1914.

-Stefansson resumed his explorations by sledge over the Arctic Ocean (known locally as the Beaufort Sea), leaving Collinson Point, Alaska in April 1914.
+Stefansson resumed his explorations by sledge over the Beaufort Sea, leaving Collinson Point, Alaska in April 1914.
 A supporting sledge turned back 75 mi offshore, but he and two men continued onward on one sledge, living largely by his rifle on polar game for 96 days until his party reached the Mary Sachs in the autumn.
 Stefansson continued exploring until 1918.